coldfire92/Debugger/README.md

 | `info` | `string` | Show info in console

 ## To do
-- Add debugger method where you can show messages, error.
-Now you must open console
+- Add debugger method where you can show messages, errors etc...
+Now you must open console.
-- Add timers methods (make time measurement of exacuting scripts )
+- Add timers methods (make time measurement of exacuting scripts ).
-- Add method setConfig which you can set if message shoud show in console or in bar
+- Add method setConfig which you can set if message shoud show in console or in bar.
-- Add some aliases to different libraries (like fps graph etc)
+- Add some aliases to different libraries (like fps graph etc).
-- Add method to log and write in file all messages
+- Add method to log and write in file all messages.